TomasKopunec/comp0101-ief/Code/if-optimisation-models/readme.md

 npm run install2if:local
 ```

 Finally, you can run the model by using this command:
 ```bash
 npm run if:local -- --impl <impl_file>
 ```
+***It can also be executed using the run.sh script, see below***

 For example:
 ```bash